Christian Horner and investigators to meet on Friday after allegations of inappropriate behaviour against team principal

 "The company takes these matters extremely seriously and the investigation will be completed as soon as practically possible.
 It would not be appropriate to comment further at this time."

-It is understood that Horner will remain as team principal, and in his dual position as chief executive of Red Bull Racing, while the investigation is carried out.
+Horner has remained active in his role as team principal, along with his dual position as chief executive of Red Bull Racing, since the investigation was confirmed on Monday.

 The scheduled launch of Red Bull's 2024 car that Max Verstappen will attempt to defend his world title in is on February 15.